brimdata/super/book/src/formats/sup.md

 ```
 In this case, the first record defines not just a record type
 with named type `conn`, but also a second embedded record type called `socket`.
-The parenthesized decorators are used where a type is not inferred from
+Decorators are used where a type is not inferred from
 the value itself:
 * `socket` is a record with typed fields `addr` and `port` where `port` is an unsigned 16-bit integer, and
 * `conn` is a record with typed fields `info`, `src`, and `dst`.